 Reporting (Or Not Reporting) Cash Payments

 Cash-based companies, in particular, require detailed record keeping to substantiate income and expenses.
 With cash-based businesses, Forms 1099 can be used to substantiate income but all income must be reported, whether shown on a 1099 or not.
 Each IRS small business audit starts with gauging whether or not a business reported all of its income.

 Phones, home offices, travel, and entertainment expenses are all commonly deducted by small business owners to lower their taxable income, yet the IRS rules around business versus personal expenses are confusing for some.
 In fact, the IRS perceives many of these expenses to be personal in nature (and therefore not deductible).
 This means good record keeping is essential.
 The small business owner must prove their expenses are business-related in the case of an IRS audit.
 Again, detailed record keeping is crucial.

 Failing to File

 Some small business owners don’t file because they simply can’t pay the tax balance due.
 This procrastination equates to larger tax bills and penalties, including a 25% failure to file penalty, which is tacked onto the overall tax bill if it is five months or more late.

 As a business owner, you must embrace a small business taxes year round.
 That starts with keeping good records throughout the year, continues with making appropriate estimated tax payments to limit the tax balance at filing, and culminates with filing an accurate return at the end of the year.

 Remember: you do not have to tackle this alone.
 Let a tax advisor help you establish a game plan for your taxes this year to help avoid potential IRS scrutiny.
-Book an appointment now.
+Get personalized help with your small business today.